lumina-gov/laws/in_force/acts/organisations.md

 ### Section 1: Preamble

-The foundation of this act is to provide and formalise the rules and administrative procedure regarding organisations and the Ministry of Organisations, as well as all of its organisational structure.
+The purpose of this act is to provide and formalise the rules and administrative procedure regarding organisations and the Ministry of Organisations, as well as all of its organisational structure.

 ### Section 2: Organisations